gophergala/go_ne/README.md

 ## Description

-kiss is a plugin-based automation tool which allows you to execute arbitrary tasks.
-It is intended to make deployment easier.
+kiss is a plugin-based automation tool which allows you to execute arbitrary tasks on a remote machine (or even locally).
+It is intended to make deployments easier.

 kiss can be used in two different ways:
 * Remote execution of scripts via SSH
 * Execution of scripts via the web interface

+The execution of your tasks is driven by a YAML file which can be placed in your projects root folder (`.kiss.yml`).
+Each task consists of an infinite number of steps.
+Tasks can be executed against a list of server groups (e.g. run task `mysqldump` against all servers in group `db`).

+Having your deployment scripts in a local place gives you and your team a number of benefits:
+* Team members don't have to remember how certain tasks have to be executed
+* You can easily add additional tasks by modifying a single configuration file
+* The configuration can be in version control (tasks don't get lost)

+The plugin-based architecture allows you to define more complex deployment tasks.

 This project has been developed during [Gopher Gala 2015](http://gophergala.com/).